Jill Biden to Newsmax: Wave of Cancer Diagnoses Coming After COVID

-While COVID-19 has already been a devastating killer, Americans and their families are going to be facing some trying times ahead, first lady Jill Biden told Newsmax's "Prime News" in an exclusive interview that aired Monday night.
+While COVID-19 has already been a devastating killer, Americans and their families are going to be facing some trying times ahead, first lady Jill Biden told Newsmax in an exclusive interview that aired Monday night.

 "I think in the next couple of months you're going to see more cancers, the incidents, because people are going back and they're realizing, 'Gosh, I forgot to get my colonoscopy; I didn't get my mammogram; I didn't get my skin screening,'" Biden warned host Nancy Brinker of "Conversations With Nancy Brinker."